turingschool/front-end-curriculum/projects/module-1/romcom-pair-v2.md

 - The main JS file is organized thoughtfully (DOM variables together, event listeners together, functions together)
 - Global variables are thoughtfully created, with a clear understanding demonstrated as to what needs to be global and what can be local
 - Functions are DRY and demonstrate SRP
-- Variable and function naming is meaningful & readable
+- Variable and function naming is meaningful, readable and consistent
 - JS is formatted according to the [Turing JS style guide](https://github.com/turingschool-examples/javascript/tree/main/es5)
 - Only semantic/organizational comments remain in file (if any); no "dead" commented out code remain in the file

 ✨WOW✨ can look like:

 - Functions make use of arguments and parameters to be dynamic and reusable where possible without overengineering
+- Functions are pure when possible. *Note: Purity is not possible for every function in a FE application.
+Strive for it only when it makes sense.*
 - Code has clearly been refactored; no functions show evidence of vestigial functionality (aka when functionality changes, all relevant code is updated)
 - No extraneous or unused lines of code
 </section>